 Commitments: Commitments to purchase securities are derived by applying the fees currently charged to enter into similar agreements, taking into account remaining terms of the agreements and the present credit worthiness of the counterparties.
-The Company did not have any commitments to purchase MBS at June 30, 2009 or December 31, 2008.
+The purchase commitments existing at September 30, 2009, would have been offered at substantially the same purchase price and under substantially the same terms as those that existed at September 30, 2009, such that the fair value of these commitments was zero at September 30, 2009, and are not included in the above table.
+The Company did not have any commitments to purchase MBS at December 31, 2008.

-15. Subsequent Event
+14. Subsequent Event

-On July 1, 2009, the Company declared its second quarter 2009 dividend of \$0.25 per share on its common stock to stockholders of record on July 13, 2009.
-The common stock dividends and related DERs totaled \$55.9 million and is being paid on July 31, 2009.
+On October 1, 2009, the Company declared its third quarter 2009 dividend of \$0.25 per share on its common stock to stockholders of record on October 13, 2009.
+The common stock dividends and related DERs totaled \$70.2 million and were paid on October 30, 2009.